cmrschwarz/indexland/README.md

 these checks can be disabled on a per type basis through [`#[indexland(disable_bounds_checks)]`](crate::indexland_derive::Idx), or in a single spot through [`into_usize_unchecked`](crate::idx::Idx::into_usize_unchecked).
-This causes the indices to will silently wrap around, just like `my_usize as u32` would.
+This causes the indices to silently wrap around, just like `my_usize as u32` would.